 A professional photographer will be taking photos during the ceremony, which will include an individual photo of each graduate as they receive their Honors College certificate.
 In addition, all graduates at the Convocation will be asked to appear in the Honors College Class of 2019 photo, which will be taken at the time of the ceremony.

 These graduation photos will be available for ordering directly from Grad Images.
 Students will receive ordering information by mail within two weeks of the ceremony.

 If you wish to pre-register your contact information for easy access to your pictures, click here to register with GradImages®!.

-Please check the UIC Commencement website for additional details related to the Spring 2018 UIC Commencement ceremonies. www.commencement.uic.edu.
+Please check the UIC Commencement website for additional details related to the Spring 2019 UIC Commencement ceremonies: www.commencement.uic.edu

 Honors College Fellows, Faculty and Friends are encouraged to attend the Honors College Convocation.

-Faculty who order academic dress directly from the Honors College may pick up their robes at the UIC Pavilion on May 9.
+Faculty who order academic dress directly from the Honors College may pick up their robes at the Credit Union 1 Arena (formerly the UIC Pavilion) on May 8.
 You are welcome to keep the robes with you throughout the weekend and return them after the last ceremony.

-Whether you have ordered robes or are bringing your own, you may begin robing in the staging area at the UIC Pavilion at 6:30.
+Whether you have ordered robes or are bringing your own, you may begin robing in the staging area at the Credit Union 1 Arena at 6:30.
 Please follow the directional signs to the staging area.